 - Built-in RFI and ASI integration

-This combination project management and accounting software was developed in 2004 specifically for architecture and engineering firms.
-If you want to combine your accounting and project management into one platform, this could be the software for you.
+This combination of project management and accounting software was developed in 2004 specifically for architecture and engineering firms.

-Just like with BQE Core, fact that Deltek Ajera was developed back in 2004 means some of the tools can be clunky and outdated.
-It’s also expensive.
+Deltek Ajera was developed back in 2004 so some tools can be clunky and outdated.

 - Project management tools